 I honestly don’t know why it is bothering me so much.
 It’s not like it’s the end of the world, but for some reason its driving me crazy.
 I considered just having Michael and Kendal spend more time together in the same room, but I can tell from Michael’s behavior that it wouldn’t be a good idea.

 I mull this over as I sit in class doing research for my big English 102 paper, but I can’t seem to concentrate.
 I just want everything to be how it was last year, Michael and I friends, Kendal and I together, and most of all, Abby and I still friends.
 I pause for a moment a bit surprised.
 I don’t know why Abby just crossed my mind.
 I am still angry with her.
-Although things still worked out for Kendal and I am, I am still a bit peeved that Abby would even suggest that what she and the Tri-Fruhms did was my fault.
+Although things still worked out for Kendal and me, I am still a bit peeved that Abby would even suggest that what she and the Tri-Fruhms did was my fault.
 I get that she was drunk, but those thoughts didn’t come from nowhere.
 Somewhere deep down, she must honestly believe what she said, and that I can’t forgive.

 Thankfully, it is Friday night, movie night with Janice and Michael.
 That is until I arrive and get a text from Michael stating that he won’t be able to make it.
 Oh well, at least Janice and I can have a girl’s night out.